Impact of Geant4's Electromagnetic Physics Constructors on Accuracy and Performance of Simulations for Rare Event Searches: Computing Performance of Physics Constructors

 \Cref{fig:run_time} shows the run time per physics configuration relative to our reference physics configuration and averaged over the test cases.
-Without surprise, physics configurations that are using physics constructors with a \emph{detailed} approach to model multiple electron scattering, like \texttt{G4EmStandardSS} and \texttt{G4EmStandardWVI} (see \cref{sec:physicslists}), take up to $\mathcal{O}(\num{100})$ times longer.
-Physics configurations that rely on a \emph{condensed} approach, shows variations comparable with the uncertainty.
+Without surprise, physics configurations that are using physics constructors with a \emph{single-scattering} or \emph{hybrid} approach to implement electron Coulomb scattering, like \texttt{G4EmStandardSS} and \texttt{G4EmStandardWVI} (see \cref{sec:physicslists}), take up to $\mathcal{O}(\num{100})$ times longer.
+Physics configurations that rely on a \emph{multiple-scattering} approach, shows variations comparable with the uncertainty.
 With regard to the production cut value, the performance stays stable with regard to the uncertainty for all values \qty{>= 1}{\um}, but decreases by a factor of $\mathcal{O}(10)$ once it drops below.